jasonwebb/Lumiboard/README.md

 ## Lumiboard

-Lumiboard is an open-source platform for controlling many types of LEDs, including high-power RGB LEDs, LED strips and I2C LEDs.
+Lumiboard is an open-source platform for controlling many types of LEDs.
+An external sensor board enables tons of fun interactivity, and an on-board Bluetooth transceiver let's you control everything via smartphone or tablet.
+Lumiboard can control all of these types of LEDs:

 * Discrete LEDs
 * High-power common-cathode RGB (or single-color) LEDs, up to 5W